tdspora/syngen/README.md

     drop_null: False                        # Drop rows with NULL values.
 Optional parameter
     row_limit: null                         # Number of rows to train over.
 A number less than the original table length will randomly subset the specified rows number.
 Optional parameter
     batch_size: 32                          # If specified, the training is split into batches.
 This can save the RAM.
 Optional parameter
-    print_report: False                     # Turn on or turn off generation of the report.
-Optional parameter
+    reports: none                           # Controls the generation of quality reports.
+Optional parameter.
+Accepted values: "none" (default) - no reports will be generated, "all" - generates both accuracy and sample reports, "accuracy" - generates an accuracy report, "sample" - generates a sample report, "metrics_only" - outputs the metrics information only to standard output without generation of a report, e.g. ["metrics_only", "sample"].
+Might require significant time for big tables (>10000 rows).
     column_types:
       categorical:                          # Force listed columns to have categorical type (use dictionary of values).
 Optional parameter
         - gender
         - marital_status

   infer_settings:                           # Settings for infer process.
 Optional parameter
     destination: "./files/generated_data_order.csv" # The path where the generated data will be stored.
 If the information about 'destination' isn't specified, by default the synthetic data will be stored locally in '.csv'.
 Supported formats include local files in 'csv', '.avro' formats.
 Required parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
-    print_report: False                     # Turn on or turn off generation of the report.
-Optional parameter
+    reports: none                           # Controls the generation of quality reports.
+Optional parameter.
+Accepted values: "none" (default) - no reports will be generated, "all" - generates an accuracy report, "accuracy" - generates an accuracy report, "metrics_only" - outputs the metrics information only to standard output without generation of a report.
+Multiple values can be specified as a list to generate multiple types of reports simultaneously.
+Might require significant time for big generated tables (>10000 rows).
     batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
     random_seed: null                       # If specified, generates a reproducible result.
-Optional parameter
-    get_infer_metrics: False                # Whether to fetch metrics for the inference process.
-If the parameter 'print_report' is set to True, the 'get_infer_metrics' parameter will be ignored and metrics will be fetched anyway.
 Optional parameter
   format:                                   # Settings for reading and writing data in 'csv' format.
 Optional parameter
     sep: ','                                # Delimiter to use.
 Optional parameter
     quotechar: '"'                          # The character used to denote the start and end of a quoted item.
 Optional parameter